taehyounpark/queryosity/README.md

 // also at "2ldf/wwcr", "2lsf/wwcr"
 auto l1n2_pt_hists_wwcrs = l1n2_pt_hist.at(cut_2lsf_sr, cut_2lsf_wwcr);
 ```
-When a counter is booked at multiple selections such as the above, result at each selection can be accessed by its path.
+When a aggregation is booked at multiple selections such as the above, result at each selection can be accessed by its path.
 ```cpp
 l1n2_pt_hist_2ldf_sr = l1n2_pt_hists_srs["2ldf/sr"];
 l1n2_pt_hist_2ldf_wwcr = l1n2_pt_hists_wwcrs["2ldf/wwcr"];
 ```
 ### 3.2 (Optional) "Dumping" results

-If a counter is booked at numerous selections, it might be convenient to have a consistent way to write out the results across all selections at once.
+If a aggregation is booked at numerous selections, it might be convenient to have a consistent way to write out the results across all selections at once.
 This can be done completely on the user-side or through yet another helper interface class.
 ```cpp
 // booked at multiple selections auto pth_hists = df.book<Hist<1,float>>("pth",100,0,400).fill(pth).at(cut_2los, cut_2ldf, cut_2lsf);